++ U. S. Chapters ++

 The Alabama chapter has lost its chapter head and primary chapter contact

 due to increasing duties with the ISS.
-Tom Hancock will continue to organize
+Tom Hancock will continue to

 an advanced propulsion seminar.